 - 1. Press once to access the Outgoing Redial List. - 2.
-With Outgoing highlighted press the right navigation key to move to entry column. - 3.
-Use the up and down navigation keys to scroll through the entries in the Outgoing Redial List. - 4.
+Swipe up and down to scroll through the entries in the Outgoing Redial List and press an entry to select. - 3.
 Press the Delete softkey.

-5. Press the Delete softkey again to erase the entry.
+4. Press the Delete softkey again to erase the entry.